How much champagne can a girl drink?

 This is followed by a main course – maybe roasted lamb loin with eggplant puree, or crisp soft shell crab with asparagus risotto and lobster foam.

-And for the best part, hot dark chocolate soufflé with mint anglaise or ginger cheesecake or strawberry romanoff sundae.
+And for the best part, hot dark chocolate soufflé with mint anglaise, ginger cheesecake, strawberry Romanoff sundae or other sweet confection.

 There’s also a classic menu, always available – steak, rack of lamb and so on.